Douglas Crimp: Early life and education

 Born to Doris and John Carter Crimp and raised in Coeur d'Alene, Idaho, Crimp went to Tulane University in New Orleans on a scholarship to study art history.
 His career started after moving to New York City in 1967, where he worked as a curatorial assistant at the Solomon R. Guggenheim Museum and as an art critic, writing for Art News and Art International.
 In 1967, Crimp worked briefly for the couturier Charles James, helping him organize his papers to write his memoir.

 Between 1971 and 1976, Crimp taught at The School of Visual Arts, then enrolled in graduate school at the Graduate Center at CUNY where he studied contemporary art and art theory with Rosalind Krauss.
 In 1977, he became the managing editor of the journal October, which had been founded by Rosalind Krauss, Annette Michelson, and Jeremy Gilbert-Rolfe in 1976.
-He was quickly appointed to be a co-editor, and he was a central figure in the journal until he left in 1990.
+He was quickly appointed to be a co-editor, and he was a central figure in the journal until he left.

+In 1990, Crimp was "pushed out," as he put it, from his role at October when his co-editors refused to publish two papers from the "How Do I Look?" conference held at Anthology Film Archives in the fall of 1989.
+"I think there was homophobia involved," his friend Rosalyn Deutsche told the New York Times.
+In his resignation letter accompanying the Summer 1990 issue, he noted that the full proceedings of the conference had originally been scheduled for publication.
+"It seemed to me that decisions based on certain notions of quality, or of theoretical correctness or sophistication, would distort the actual conditions of current lesbian and gay work," he wrote.

 Shortly after he left October, Crimp taught gay studies at Sarah Lawrence College.
 In 1992, he began teaching in the Visual and Cultural Studies Program at the University of Rochester, where he was the Fanny Knapp Allen Professor of Art History.